rituvesh/course-jpms/07-open-packages-modules/README.md

 **Open the package in question** to allow reflection to access it.

+Note that an open package not only allows reflective access to public parts of the API (like `StatisticsEntity`) but also to non-public sections (like the private field `id`).
+This differs from exports, which only give access to public types and members.

 ### Open The Module

 **Open the entire module** to allow reflection to access it.

 ## Observations